Table of Contents

 Women in Tech.
-We’re all over the news these days and a lot of it isn’t great.
+It's all over the news these days and a lot of it isn't great.
 Workplace sexism at Uber has hit the social media limelight several times, followed by a flurry of open letters written by women addressing their employers.

 Amidst all this furor, lot of other equally relevant stories go unheard.
 I’m a software developer from India.
 Lakhs of students here graduate in Computer Science and Engineering every year.
 And I’ve noticed a common characteristic amongst all of them — my fellow programmers were for the most part, men.

 The Indian tech ecosystem has both a skill problem and a diversity problem.
 Here’s the scenario —

 - Reports suggest that less than 5% to 10% of engineering grads in India are actually employable.